[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 #1.
 Best Overall Loose-leaf Tea: Japanese Black Tea by Ocha & Co.

 Japan is famous for its green teas but not its black teas.
 This is a shame because loose-leaf black tea from Japan is some of the finest black tea for the price I’ve ever sampled.
-If I lived there, it would be my daily tea.
+It would be my daily tea if I lived there and didn’t grow my own.

 #2.
 Best Loose-leaf Breakfast Tea: English Breakfast Tea from Rishi Tea